Toy gun: Gel blasters

+Paintball gun

 Paintball gun, paint gun, or marker gun, is the main piece of paintball equipment in the sport of paintball.
 Markers use an expanding gas, such as carbon dioxide (CO2) or compressed air, to propel paintballs through the barrel and quickly strike a target.
 The term "marker" is derived from its original use as a means for forestry personnel to mark trees and ranchers to mark wandering cattle.

+Light guns

 Light guns are pointing devices for computers and a control device for arcade and video games, typically shaped to resemble a pistol.
 Modern screen-based light guns work by building an optical sensor into the gun, which receives its input from the light emitted by on-screen target(s).
 The first device of this type, the light pen, was used on the MIT Whirlwind computer.
 Modern starting pistols in athletics use similar devices that emit a sound and flash a light.

+Laser tag gun

 Laser tag gun is a tag game played with toy guns which fire infrared beams.
 Infrared-sensitive targets are commonly worn by each player and are sometimes integrated within the arena in which the game is played.

 Since its birth in 1979, with the release of the Star Trek Electronic Phasers toy manufactured by the South Bend Electronics brand of Milton Bradley, laser tag has evolved into both indoor and outdoor styles of play, and may include simulations of combat, role play-style games, or competitive sporting events including tactical configurations and precise game goals.

 Laser tag is popular with a wide range of ages.
 When compared to paintball, laser tag is painless because it uses no physical projectiles, and indoor versions may be considered less physically demanding because most indoor venues prohibit running or roughhousing.

+Dummy guns

 Dummy guns have been historically used by police and military organizations for training purposes.
 During World War II, Parris Manufacturing Company provided over 2 million accurate copies of the M1903 Springfield rifles, the MK 1 USN Dummy Training Rifle to the U.S. armed forces.
 After the war they continued to manufacture and sell their replicas as toy guns.
 As well as smaller sized models for children that featured a working bolt with a dummy bullet, leather sling, the clicker action, and a smaller rubber bayonet similar to the M1 bayonet.

 Today, the United States military, calls these dummy training guns "rubber ducks" or "blue guns", usually resembling an M16 type rifle.
 Trainees are issued rubber ducks before they have been properly trained to use actual rifles, in order to become familiar with the care, responsible handling, and added weight of an M16 during various activities, such as bayonet drills, water survival, and marches.
 They are also used to train soldiers in various ceremonial practices that differ when soldiers are armed.
 For example, standing at attention requires a different stance and set of movements when the soldier has a rifle in-hand.